Putin orders troops to eastern Ukraine after formally recognizing two Moscow-backed separatist regions

 The Donetsk and Luhansk regions are only partially controlled by Russia-backed separatists.
 If Russian troops pushed deeper into those parts of the regions held by Ukraine, the Ukrainian army would resist, Rumer said.
 “It could get very bloody.”

 Sonne and Nakashima reported from Washington.
-John Hudson and Sammy Westfall contributed to this report.
+John Hudson, Dalton Bennett and Sammy Westfall contributed to this report.